 In Pursuit of European Cyber Security: The ETSI Standards and Legislation Workshop

-Like most government authorities, the European Union is attempting through legislation to require certain courses of action that it believes will further cyber security and related interests within their jurisdiction.
-In the EU, there are three relevant legislative enactments relating to cyber security.
+Like most government authorities, the European Union is attempting through legislation to require certain courses of action that it believes will further cybersecurity and related interests within their jurisdiction.
+In the EU, there are three relevant legislative enactments relating to cybersecurity.
 They consist of the (NIS) Network and Information Security Directive, the (GDPR) General Data Protection Regulation, and the (DSM) Digital Single Market strategy.
-All of them give rise to needs for technical frameworks for their implementation.
+All of them give rise to the needs for technical frameworks for their implementation.
 In considering the needed technical frameworks, TC CYBER came to several conclusions in the form of key points.

 While encryption has positive benefits, there are adverse effects of end‐to‐end encryption, which has grown to become a major challenge and needs urgent attention.
 TC CYBER has become the principal global venue for developing a Middlebox Security Protocol to help mitigate the challenge.
-Additional attention will also be needed for rapidly evolving new industry platforms such as NFV‐SDN/5G and quantum computing to control the cyber security risks.
+Additional attention will also be needed for rapidly evolving new industry platforms such as NFV‐SDN/5G and quantum computing to control cybersecurity risks.

 ETSI work of relevance to cyber security

 Existing work includes both published and ongoing work items.
 The published work includes:

 - TR 103 306: Global Cyber Security Ecosystem

 - TR 103 421: Network Gateway Cyber Defence